 How big is your email marketing list?
 Your customer base?
 Your Instagram following?
 These are audiences that you’ve built that you can now strategically tap into.
 When you’ve got something to say, they’re listening.

 Want to reach an even larger audience?
-Partner up with like-minded companies, and start to reach their audiences, too.
+Then you should partner up with like-minded companies, and start to reach their audiences, too.
 A lot of businesses still spend a lot of money to reach people.
 (Google ads?
 Billboards?
 Print ads?
 Boosted posts?
 These are all examples of paid ways to reach new people.)
-Partner up with the right organizations and you’ll be able to reach their fans without paying a single penny.
+But partner up with the right organizations and you’ll be able to reach their fans without paying a single penny.

 Increasing the Appeal of Your Product through Partnership

 A jar of jam on its own … is, well, a jar of jam, which has the risk of being pretty boring.
 As a small business owner or marketer, you’re competing with all of the other jam and jelly and preserves companies, and a lot of alternative fruit spreads, too.
-How do you stand out?
+How do you stand out in a sea of spreads?
 It’s hard.

 While this is an oversimplified example, it’s illustrative.
 The key, of course, is to make sure you’ve picked the right nut butter company, and the right partner to grow your business.